LextinBailey/LextinBailey/README.md

 ### 📈 Current Focus

-- Transitioning into IT Support / Help Desk roles
+- Building practical skills in networking, systems administration, and IT infrastructure
-- Strengthening troubleshooting and systems knowledge
+- Strengthening troubleshooting, operating systems, and technical support knowledge
-- Learning networking, system administration, and infrastructure basics
+- Developing hands-on experience with Linux, virtualization, scripting, and automation
-- Applying development experience to real-world IT environments
+- Expanding understanding of enterprise systems, networking, and infrastructure technologies

 ### 📫 Contact